 And, rather than punishment, a meeting (mediated) with the teacher whose class was disrupted.
-A chance to hear the impact their behaviour had, a chance for them to explain their behaviour.
+A chance to hear the impact their behavior had, a chance for them to explain their behavior.

 Where is the deterrent???
 What is there to stop it happening again!!???

-Firstly, low level moral decision making eg. good behaviour after punishment only continues whilst the deterrent (punishment) is present.
-Once this fear abates, the behaviour will return and the next punishment must increase in severity to be effective.
+Firstly, low level moral decision making eg. good behavior after punishment only continues whilst the deterrent (punishment) is present.
+Once this fear abates, the behavior will return and the next punishment must increase in severity to be effective.
 It is a slippery slope.